Disaggregating and Projecting Electricity Demand in China (2017-2018)

 See earlier related team, Modeling Tools for Energy Systems Analysis (MOTESA) (2016-2017).

-Varun Mallampalli, Pratt School - Civil and Environmental Engineering-Ph.D.
-Student*
+- Varun Mallampalli, Pratt School of Engineering-Civil & Environmental Engineering-Ph.D.
+Student

 /graduate Team Members